huanghj78/conan/README.md

 # Conan: Detect Consensus Issues in Distributed Databases using Multi-Feedback Fuzzing with Hybrid Fault Sequences
 Conan is a testing framework for detecting consensus issues in distributed databases by fault injection.

+* We observe that status changes improve the efficiency of generating fault sequences.
+Hence, Conan monitors status changes as feedback to guide fuzzing for the effective generation of fault sequences.
 * We observe that solely using coarse-grained faults is not sufficient for bug detection.
-Hence, Conan combines fine-grained and coarse-grained faults to form fault sequence to uncover consensus issues.
+Hence, Conan combines fine-grained and coarse-grained faults to form hybridf ault sequences to uncover consensus issues.
-* We observe that runtime metrics improve the efficiency of generating fault sequences.
-Hence, Conan monitors runtime metrics as feedback to guide fuzzing for the effective generation of fault sequences.

 ## Bug Detected by Conan
 We appied Conan to 3 widely used distributed databases, including etcd, rqlite and openGauss.
-Conan successfully detects 8 consensus issues in these real-world databases, 6 of which are previous-unknown issues and 5 of them have been confirmed by developers.
+Conan successfully detects 7  previous-unknown issues and 6 of them have been confirmed by developers.
 | Bug ID | Description |
 |-----|-----|
 | [etcd-17332](https://github.com/etcd-io/etcd/issues/17332) | Inconsistent behaviors between server and client. |